 No. The financial need assessment used by Dana Hall School is based on the United States income taxation and cost of living systems.
 Dana Hall School is only able to consider applicants for Financial Aid if they are US Citizens or permanent residents holding green cards.

 The Financial Aid Committee will consider applications from returning Dana Hall families who have not received financial aid in the past.
 However, it is our expectation that families who begin at Dana Hall School paying the full tuition will continue to do so.
-Should extraordinary circumstances arise, families are encouraged to contact the Director of Financial Aid directly.
+Should extraordinary circumstances arise, families are encouraged to contact the Financial Aid Office directly.